Phone: 0345 5040 303lucionservices.com

 Industry news delivered by Lucion Group and its subsidiary companies.

 What is lead paint and why is it harmful?

-The ban of the use of lead paint was introduced in response to the increase of kidney diseases, occupational cancers, and lead poisoning associated with long term and excessive lead exposures.
+Its use was phased out and finally banned in response to the recognition of severe health effects including lead poisoning, central nervous system toxicity, and kidney disease associated with long term and excessive lead exposures.
 Lead paint is only harmful when it becomes degraded, chipped or is being removed without the proper precautionary measures in place, allowing lead dust to be inhaled.

 What are the lead paint regulations?

-Lead can be found in most buildings.
-Regardless of the age or condition of a building, the Control of Lead at Work Regulations (CLAW) 2002 place a duty of care on employers and building managers/owners to prevent, manage and monitor potential hazardous lead substances as far as reasonably practicable.
+Lead can be found in many buildings, structures, and upon plant and equipment.
+The Control of Lead at Work Regulations (CLAW) 2002 place a duty of care on employers and building managers/owners to assess risks, prevent or control exposure to lead, and put other measures in place to protect people as far as reasonably practicable.

 Lead Paint Surveys

 Lead paint testing quantifies the amount of lead by sampling the paint and having it analysed within a laboratory.
 Alternatively, paint can be analysed non-destructively using X-ray Fluorescence Spectrometry (XRF), which is a handheld device that provides results at the time of testing.
 Our reports provide not only the results of the testing, but also interpretation and recommendations for managing risks and complying with legal requirements.

 Testing of either type can be used as part of a survey, which is designed to identify the hazardous paints present in the building, equipment, or area of interest.
 These can be tailored to your specific requirements, and focus on the features of refurbishment, development and demolition projects.